-It should follow that if different sets of processes build contrasting landforms, then observations of the landforms themselves can be inverted for the used to infer conditions and processes operating at palaeo-grounding lines.
+It should follow that if different sets of processes build contrasting landforms, then the landforms themselves can be used to infer conditions and processes operating at palaeogrounding lines.
 However, a consistent view of what fundamentally controls why one landform type is produced rather than another is lacking.
 Whereas terminal moraines are observed in both marine and terrestrial settings, grounding zone wedges are only documented in marine settings largely associated with fast-flowing ice in cross-shelf troughs and fjords (e.g. Batchelor and Dowdeswell, 2015).
-The presence of an ice shelf is argued by some to be critical to the production of grounding zone wedges (e.g., King, 1993; Dowdeswell and Fugelli, 2012; Batchelor and Dowdeswell, 2015).
-The restricted vertical accommodation space underneath an ice shelf accounts for the low profileasymmetric wedge morphology and promotes growth by progradation; conversely, a moraine ridge can build at an ice-cliff terminus where its vertical growth is unrestricted.
-Powell and Alley (1997) argue that an ice shelf is not critical, but rather the subglacial thermal and hydrological regimes and their effects on the mode of sediment delivery control terminal landform development.
-Dilatant deforming sediment, whose the production of which is encouraged by a meltwater system that predominantly drainsdrainage through porewatersediment pore space (Darcian processes), has a low angle of repose and will build a low-relief wedge irrespective of accommodation space.
-Feedback between wedge building and grounding line stability causes the grounding line position to advance over its wedge, continuing to deform underlying sediment and, in some cases, produce subglacial lineations on the wedge topsets (e.g., Ottesen et al., 2005; Bart and Owolana, 2012; Jakobsson et al., 2012).
-Where meltwater is instead in high abundance and drains through a channelised system, subglacial sediments are less easily deformed.
-Grounding and sediment delivery to the grounding line via till deformation may decrease (Simkins et al., 2017b).
-Where grounding line sedimentation is not dominated by non-wedge building processes, including glaciofluvial deposition, and the transport of dilatant till, terminal moraines and fans may build with a higher angle of repose.
-Bjarnadóttir et al. (2013) challenge this meltwater/sediment delivery model for grounding line landforms, reporting observations of meltwater fans (channelised meltwater) within grounding zone wedges (distributed meltwater).
-However, in all these cases net addition of sediment to the grounding line implies that the size of an eventual landform will reflect a combination of sediment flux/accumulation and time and should, therefore, provide some measure of grounding line 'stability'.
+The presence of an ice shelf is argued by some to be critical to the production of grounding zone wedges (e.g. King, 1993; Dowdeswell and Fugelli, 2012; Batchelor and Dowdeswell, 2015).
+The restricted vertical accommodation space underneath an ice shelf accounts for the asymmetric wedge morphology and promotes growth by progradation; conversely, a moraine ridge can build at an ice cliff terminus where its vertical growth is unrestricted.
+Powell and Alley (1997) argue that an ice shelf is not critical, but rather the subglacial thermal and hydrological regimes and their effects on the mode of sediment delivery control terminal landform development are.
+Dilatant deforming sediment, the production of which is encouraged by meltwater drainage through sediment pore space (Darcian processes), has a low angle of repose and will build a low-relief wedge irrespective of accommodation space.
+Where meltwater is instead in high abundance and drains through a channelised system, subglacial sediments are less easily deformed and sediment delivery to the grounding line via till deformation may decrease (Simkins et al., 2017b).
+Where grounding line sedimentation is not dominated by the transport of dilatant till, terminal moraines and fans may build with a higher angle of repose.
+Bjarnadóttir et al. (2013) challenge this meltwater-sediment delivery model for grounding line landforms, reporting observations of meltwater fans (channelised meltwater) within grounding zone wedges (distributed meltwater).
+However, in all these cases net addition of sediment to the grounding line implies that the size of an eventual landform will reflect a combination of sediment flux/accumulation and time and should therefore provide some measure of grounding line "stability".

-Enhanced coverage and resolution of bathymetric data (e.g., multibeam sonar) acquired over the last 10-15 years from numerous continental shelf and ice sheet settings reveal vast swathes of grounding line landforms.
-These provide a wealth of data on grounding line retreat following the last glacial maximum, and offer an opportunity to extract information about grounding line processes and sensitivity across a range of glaciological, topographic and oceanographic settings.
-Here we characterise morphological traits and the spatial distribution of 6,275 grounding line landforms from the western Ross Sea continental shelf, formerly occupied by a marine-based sector of the East Antarctic Ice Sheet, to characterise landform morphology, examine those factors that control landform morphology and distribution, and explore drivers of grounding line stability and instability.
+Enhanced coverage and resolution of bathymetric data (e.g. multibeam sonar) acquired over the last 10-15 years from numerous continental shelf and ice sheet settings reveal vast swathes of grounding line landforms.
+These provide a wealth of data on grounding line retreat following the last glacial maximum and offer an opportunity to extract information about grounding line processes and sensitivity across a range of glaciological, topographic, and oceanographic settings.
+Here we characterise morphological traits and the spatial distribution of 6275 grounding line landforms from the western Ross Sea continental shelf, formerly occupied by a marine-based sector of the East Antarctic Ice Sheet, to characterise landform morphology, examine those factors that control landform morphology and distribution, and explore drivers of grounding line stability and instability.